cbourke/ComputerScienceII/documents/faq.md

 can login to this server using SSH (Secure Shell) using your Canvas login and password.
 Your Canvas login will look something like `cbourke3`; it is *not* your NUID.

+# SQL Development

+## MySQL Workbench

+You may use any SQL client/IDE you wish, but for this course we recommend using MySQL Workbench (see <https://dev.mysql.com/downloads/workbench/>); it is free and has all the functionality you'll need.

+## Connecting to the MySQL Server

+You have access to a MySQL server hosted on `cse-linux-01.unl.edu` using your Canvas login ID and a *separate, different* password that should have been sent to you via your school email.
+Using MySQL Workbench, connect to this server with:
+  * Host: `cse-linux-01.unl.edu`
+  * Port: `3306`
+  * Username: your Canvas login ID (ex: `cbourke3`)

+## Changing Your Password

+You can change your password once connected by executing the following SQL
+command:

+  `set password=password("mynewpassword");`

+Do *not* use a password that you use on *any* other system; this password should not be considered secure and you may be submitting code and other artifacts with this password stored in plaintext.
+Do no lose this password as there is no (convenient) way to reset it (yet).

+# codePost.io

+## What is codePost?

+[codePost.io](https://codepost.io) is a website that we push your code and other artifacts to in order to grade it for design, documentation, and style.
+Line-by-line code feedback is provided by graders.

+## How do I get access?

+You can access codePost at <https://codepost.io>.
+You should have received an invite email from your instructor.
+Be sure to check your spam folder and respond ASAP; the links expire after a few days.

+## I didn't get the invite or it expired, what do I do?

+Try going to https://codepost.io/forgot-password and resetting your password (even if you never initially set one).
+Be sure to use your **huskers email** (example: `jstudent42@huskers.unl.edu`) or whatever primary email is associated with your canvas profile.

+# Grading

+## How and when are labs graded?

+Labs are due at midnight, the same day as the lab.
+We run automated scripts to grade labs and post scores to Canvas as soon as possible the following day.
+Once completed, a brief retrospective is posted to Piazza.

+## How and when are assignments graded?

+Learning Assistants have 48 business hours to grade assignments and then Course Leaders take another 48 hours to check the grading process to ensure consistency.
+Grades are posted to Canvas as soon as this process is complete.
+A retrospective is then posted to Piazza.